 Q. I live in a recently built home that has a mold problem.
 What Can I Do?

 A. There are many excellent resources available to builders to address how to build homes to prevent the moisture problems that cause mold.
-Provide your contractor with a copy of the Maine Indoor Air Quality Council's Checklist for New Residential Construction, or view the Building Science Corporation's article on how new homes today can lead to mold growth.
+Provide your contractor with a copy of the Maine Indoor Air Quality Council's Checklist for New Residential Construction, or view the Building Science Corporation's article on how relative humidity in your home can lead to mold growth.
 If you live in a recently constructed home and are experiencing mold and/or moisture problems, talk to your contractor and work with them to explore the source of the excess moisture.
 Most contractors should be willing to work with you and product manufacturers to address building systems failures.

 If it has been a while since the home was constructed, it may not longer be the responsibility of the contractor to address the problem.
 You can either hire another contractor, or have the building thoroughly inspected by qualified home inspector with experience in diagnosing construction problems.